Una Marson: Criticism and influences

 Critics have both praised and dismissed Marson's poetry.
 She has been criticized for mimicking European style, such as Romantic and Georgian poetics.
-For example, Marson's poem "If" parodies the style of Kipling's original poem of the same title.
+For example, Marson's poem "If" parodies the style of Kipling's poem of the same title.
 Denise deCaires Narain has suggested that Marson was overlooked because poetry concerning the condition and status of women was not important to audiences at the time the works were produced.
 Other critics, by contrast, praised Marson for her modern style.
 Some, such as Narain, even suggest that her mimicking challenged conventional poetry of the time in an effort to criticize European poets.
 Regardless, Marson was active in the West Indian writing community during that period.
 Her involvement with Caribbean Voices was important to publicising Caribbean literature internationally, as well as spurring nationalism within the Caribbean islands that she represented.

 Legacy

 Marson's poetry was included in the 1992 anthology Daughters of Africa, edited by Margaret Busby.

 In 1998, Delia Jarrett-Macauley published the original full-length biography The Life of Una Marson, 1905–1965 (Manchester University Press, reprinted 2010).

 On 10 October 2021, Marson was honoured with a Google Doodle.

-In October 2021, the London Borough of Southwark announced the naming of the Una Marson Library, to be opened in 2022 near the Old Kent Road in south London, recognising Marson as a "local hero".
+In 2022, Lenny Henry's production company, Douglas Road Productions, made a television documentary entitled Una Marson, Our Lost Caribbean Voice, broadcast on BBC Two television, in which Delia Jarrett-Macauley asks: "How could we have let someone of Una Marson's calibre just disappear?"; the film included dramatisations of Marson's life, in which she was played by Seroca Davis.

-In 2022, Lenny Henry's production company, Douglas Road Productions, made a television documentary entitled Una Marson, Our Lost Caribbean Voice, broadcast on BBC Two, in which Delia Jarrett-Macauley asks: "How could we have let someone of Una Marson's calibre just disappear?"
+The Una Marson Library was opened by Southwark Council near the Old Kent Road in south London on 2 February 2024 as part of the redevelopment of the Aylesbury Estate in south London, recognising Marson as a "local hero".